soixantecircuits/phantom/README.md

 1. Install `demeteorizer` by running `$ [sudo] npm i -g demeteorizer`
 2. Run `$ ./earthcontrol.sh` script to demeteorize the instance and install dependencies (you should take a look inside before though to understand what it does).

+> Note: Don't forget to run `$ nvm use 0.10` each time you open a new shell window (it doesn't work in bash scripts so I can't add this to the `./earthcontrol.sh`).

 ## Troubleshouting

 If installation instructions don't work, try doing this as root.